 - “Model Orders concerning plans of arrangement,” Superior Court seminar, Bar of Montreal with the Commercial Division, Montreal, May 28, 2012.

-- “Problèmes juridiques et principales démarches pouvant être entreprises face à des difficultés financières,” Continuing education session, Ogilvy Renault, Montreal, June 18, 2009.
+- “Problèmes juridiques et principales démarches pouvant être entreprises face à des difficultés financières,” continuing education session, Ogilvy Renault (now Norton Rose Fulbright), Montreal, June 18, 2009.

 - Canadian Bar Association

 - Co-chair, Pan-Canadian Conference on Insolvency and Restructuring (2008 and 2009)

 - Chair, Bankruptcy and Insolvency Section, Quebec Branch (2008‑2009)

 - Member of the executive, National Bankruptcy and Insolvency Section (2008‑2009)

 - Member of the executive, Bankruptcy and Insolvency Section, Quebec Branch (2006‑2008 and 2009‑2010)

 - Member, Legislation and Law Reform Committee (2011‑2014)